-Intestinal worms in cats are not only gross but also contagious to humans, which is why it is important to have your cat's poop tested by your vet once or twice a year.
+Intestinal worms in cats are not only gross but some can be contagious to humans, which is why it is important to have your cat's poop tested by your vet once or twice a year.
 Follow all deworming instructions from your vet if your kitty tests positive.

 Constipation is another common woe for the cat digestive system.
 Constipation can be caused by dehydration, pain, motility (muscle movement) problems in the colon or a rare condition called megacolon stemming from cats that "hold it" for too long or by chronic constipation or obstipation.

 Recurring constipation, however, is no laughing matter.
-Your vet's solutions might include increasing your pet's water intake by supplementing a dry food with canned food, giving her more exercise or getting her to safely lose weight.
-Your vet might also recommend switching to a cat food that is formulated to help cats with digestive problems, such as a Hill's® Prescription Diet® cat food.
-If your cat is ever crouching miserably in the litter box to no avail, get her evaluated by a vet as soon as possible.
+Your vet's solutions might include increasing your pet's water intake by supplementing a dry food with canned food, recommending more exercise or getting her to safely lose weight.
+Your vet might also recommend switching to a cat food that is formulated to help cats with digestive problems.
+If your cat is ever crouching miserably in the litter box to no avail, get them evaluated by a vet as soon as possible.

 Hairballs are extremely common, but that doesn't mean your cat has to live with them.
-Hairballs are formed when a cat is shedding excessive amounts of hair or when the cat has an underlying digestive problem.
-If your cat passes only the occasional hairball (no more than once a month is considered normal), then you don't necessarily need to call your vet.
+Hairballs are formed when a cat swallows loose hair while grooming.
+This hair normally passes through the cat’s digestive tract and is excreted when your cat has a bowel movement in the litter box.
+If that hair remains in the stomach, it can bunch together forming a hairball.
+If your cat vomits up the occasional hairball (no more than once a month is considered normal), then you don't necessarily need to call your vet.

-For cats who need a food change to control hairballs, Hill's® Science Diet® Adult Hairball Control Light Cat Food can be good choice.
-It has fiber levels specifically designed to help reduce hairball formation, and it is calorie controlled, which is excellent since in my clinical experience most indoor cats struggle with excessive weight.
+For cats who need a food change to control hairballs, Hill's offers a wide variety of hairball control cat foods that can help.
+It has fiber levels specifically designed to help reduce hairball formation in the stomach, and it is calorie controlled, which is excellent since in my clinical experience most indoor cats struggle with excessive weight.
 If the hairball problem continues, consider having your cat professionally groomed (ask for a lion cut) or see your vet.

 5. Food Allergies

-True food allergies are relatively rare in cats, and usually involve a combination of gastrointestinal signs (vomiting, diarrhea or gas) and skin signs (itchy skin, red patches and hair loss).
-Food allergies affect the immune system in the gut and skin.
-The most common food allergies in companion animals include beef, dairy and fish, explains Tufts Cummings Veterinary Medical Center.
+True food allergies are relatively rare in cats.
+When they occur, your cat may experience gastrointestinal signs (vomiting, diarrhea or gas), skin signs (itchy skin, red patches and hair loss), or both.
+The most common food allergies in cats include beef, dairy and fish, explains Tufts Cummings Veterinary Medical Center.

-If your vet suspects that your cat has a food allergy, they will prescribe an 10-12 weeks hypoallergenic food trial.
-During this period, you must ONLY feed your cat a prescribed hypoallergenic food to rule out ingredients she might be allergic to.
+If your vet suspects that your cat has this condition, they will usually prescribe a 10-12 week food trial with a therapeutic food.
+During this period, you must ONLY feed your cat the recommended food to rule out ingredients they might be allergic to.
 If your cat eats anything else during this time, you have to start the food trial over.
-In a truly allergic patient, gastrointestinal signs should resolve in two weeks, and skin signs should resolve in eight to 10 weeks.
-Your vet may also prescribe a steroid to help your cat feel better in the short term.
+In a truly allergic patient, gastrointestinal signs should normally resolve in 2-3 weeks, and skin signs resolve in 8-12 weeks.

 Dr. Sarah Wooten